RECRUITMENT - AIRCREW - PILOT OR NAVIGATOR - PILOT TRAINING

 with 87 Helicopter Flying School at AFB Bloemspruit (with basic helicopter

-training performed at Starlite Aviation in Durban) and 41 Squadron
+training performed at Starlight Aviation in Durban) and 41 Squadron

 at AFB Waterkloof respectively.